jvino/cluster-hpc-gpu-guides/docs/job_submission/chronos.md

 ## 3.4 Access to the Chronos Web Interface

+!!! note
+    To access your web interface, please, follow instructions in section 4.

 **IMPORTANT**: Chronos instance is not accessible from outside.

 **IMPORTANT**: The unique procedure to submit job is to store json files and the script used to submit jobs in your home directory on frontend.recas.ba.infn.it (officially the ReCaS-Bari storage based on GPFS) and execute the command from there.